-Aequus relies on Sandoz for the manufacturing and supply of tacrolimus IR and Vistitan[TM] and on Medicom to manufacture and supply Evolve[®].
+Aequus relies on Sandoz for the manufacturing and supply of tacrolimus IR and Vistitan and on Medicom to manufacture and supply Evolve.
 Aequus plans to negotiate a manufacturing agreement with a third party to produce Topiramate XR and Oxcarbazepine XR on behalf of the Company for the Canadian market if commercial approval is obtained from Health Canada.

-Aeguus does not own or operate, and has no plans to establish, any manufacturing facilities for Aeguus' commercial products or product candidates.
-Aeguus lacks the resources and capabilities to manufacture tacrolimus IR, VistitanTM, Topiramate XR, Oxcarbazepine XR, Evolve®, AQS1303, AQS1304 or any of Aeguus' product candidates on a clinical or commercial scale.
-The facilities used by any third party manufacturer must be approved by the FDA pursuant to inspections that will be conducted after submission of an NDA to the FDA, and similar regulatory inspections and approvals will be required where Aeguus' products or product candidates will be sold outside the U.S. Aeguus does not control the manufacturing process of, and is completely dependent on, Aeguus' contract manufacturing partners for compliance with the regulatory requirements, known as cGMPs, for manufacture of Aeguus' products and Aeguus' product candidates, if and when approved.
-If contract manufacturers that Aeguus may use cannot successfully manufacture material that conforms to Aeguus' specifications and the strict regulatory requirements of the FDA or others, they will not be able to secure or maintain regulatory approval for their manufacturing facilities.
-In addition, Aeguus has no control over the ability of Aeguus' contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
-If the TPD, FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of Aeguus' products or product candidates or if it withdraws any such approval in the future, Aeguus may need to find alternative manufacturing facilities, which would significantly impact Aeguus' ability to develop, obtain regulatory approval for or market Aeguus' products or product candidates, if approved.
-Moreover, if Aeguus' contract manufacturer cannot successfully manufacture materials that conform to Aeguus' specifications and the strict regulatory requirements of the TPD, FDA or others, Aeguus may be subject to other regulatory enforcement action such as Warning Letters, Untitled Letters, recalls, product seizures, fines, imprisonment, consent decrees, refusal to permit import or export of the product and injunction against manufacture or distribution.
+Aequus does not own or operate, and has no plans to establish, any manufacturing facilities for Aequus' commercial products or product candidates.
+The facilities used by any third party manufacturer must be approved by the relevant regulatory body. pursuant to inspections that will be conducted after submission of an NDA to the FDA or similar regulatory inspections and approvals will be required where Aequus' products or product candidates will be sold outside the U.S. Aequus does not control the manufacturing process of, and is completely dependent on, Aequus' contract manufacturing partners for compliance with the regulatory requirements, known as cGMPs, for manufacture of Aequus' products and Aequus' product candidates, if and when approved.
+If contract manufacturers that Aequus may use cannot successfully manufacture material that conforms to Aequus' specifications and the strict regulatory requirements of the FDA or others, they will not be able to secure or maintain regulatory approval for their manufacturing facilities.
+In addition, Aequus has no control over the ability of Aequus' contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
+If the TPD, FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of Aequus' products or product candidates or if it withdraws any such approval in the future, Aequus may need to find alternative manufacturing facilities, which would significantly impact Aequus' ability to develop, obtain regulatory approval for or market Aequus' products or product candidates, if approved.
+Moreover, if Aeguus' contract manufacturer cannot successfully manufacture materials that conform to Aequus' specifications and the strict regulatory requirements of the TPD, FDA or others, Aequus may be subject to other regulatory enforcement action such as Warning Letters, Untitled Letters, recalls, product seizures, fines, imprisonment, consent decrees, refusal to permit import or export of the product and injunction against manufacture or distribution.